 Next you want the hook point to turn 90 degrees and exit out the side of the worm.
 The side you decide to exit will be the direct opposite side that the hook point will be exposed on when the rig is complete.
 For basic worms with a round body it doesn’t matter, but for worms that are not rounded and you want the hook to be exposed on a certain side you should take note of where you exit.

 Once the hook tip is out, slide the head of the worm up the shank and stop when it reaches the eyelet of the hook.
 You’re now at the most important part of Texas rigging.
 It’s imperative that you re-enter the worm at the right location to keep the worm looking straight and natural.

 To do this, hold the hook in the upright position from the middle part of the shank, letting the worm hang freely and in line with the bottom end of the hook.
 Wherever the bottom of the hook lines up with the body of the worm is the distance from the head that you want to enter the worm.
 Pinch the worm with your thumb and finger, using your thumb to mark the distance from the head so you know where to enter.

 You also want to make sure the worm isn’t twisted as you re-enter.
 Most plastic worms have a straight line that runs from head to tail that can be used as a reference line to make sure the worm is perfectly straight.

 Once you have the exact location where to penetrate the worm for the second time your just pushing the point straight through the body.
 When the point exits, straighten the worm so the tip of the hook will sit in a straight line with the body of the worm.

-At this point you’re essentially ready to fish, but if you want to make the rig more weedless you can burry the tip of the hook just slightly under the surface of the plastic.
-If you want to see this rigging process demonstrated check out the video below:
+At this point you’re essentially ready to fish, but if you want to make the rig more weedless you can bury the tip of the hook just slightly under the surface of the plastic.
+If you want to see this rigging process demonstrated watch the video above.